Kazimierz Bartel: Second term in office (1928–1929)

-As soon as the new government was formed without Kazimierz Bartel as its head, Józef Piłsudski, temporarily serving as Prime Minister of the country, resigned.
-He decided, however, that his position will be taken over by Kazimierz Bartel, considered his most trusted and most loyal friend and supporter among the members of the party, although this change was only formal – Bartel was already responsible for leading the ongoing work of the Council of Ministers, even if he was not the Head of Cabinet.
+As soon as the new government was formed without Bartel as its head, Józef Piłsudski, temporarily serving as Prime Minister of the country, resigned.
+He decided, however, that his position will be taken over by Bartel, considered his most trusted and most loyal friend and supporter among the members of the party, although this change was only formal – Bartel was already responsible for leading the ongoing work of the Council of Ministers, even if he was not the Head of Cabinet.
 Piłsudski's decision greatly dissatisfied the senators of parliament, who would simply demonstrate their anger by not participating in the sessions and sittings of the Sejm.
 Some politicians dared to even throw rotten food at the ministers that were leaving the voting chamber.
-The situation worsened in the upcoming months and some ministers raised concerns about their safety, as some demonstrators, often made up of ordinary citizens working on the behalf of the party, tended to physically abuse officials travelling from their homes to the newly constructed government building located on Wiejska Street in Warsaw.
+The situation worsened in the upcoming months and some ministers raised concerns about their safety, as some demonstrators, often made up of ordinary citizens working on the behalf of the party, tended to physically abuse officials traveling from their homes to the newly constructed government building located on Wiejska Street in Warsaw.
 Similar events occurred during the inauguration of the first President of the Second Polish Republic, Gabriel Narutowicz, in December 1922.
 The politicians and ministers were advised to travel with guards, police or at least a weapon that they could defend themselves with, however, the use of weapons may have strengthened the unity of the opposition and of the demonstrators that could use this as an act of violence against the common people and a violation of social democracy.

 After the beginning of the so-called "Czechowicz affair" in which the opposition discovered that the Chancellor of the Exchequer Gabriel Czechowicz, a strong admirer of Piłsudski, passed 8 million Polish złoty from the state budget for the BBWR campaign between 1927 and 1928, on 12 February 1929 the members of an anti-Sanacja movement have requested to place both Czechowicz and Bartel before the State Tribunal (Court).
 In protest against this decision, Kazimierz Bartel informed the press of his intention to resign.
 He also stated that in his opinion the Czechowicz affair was caused by the Parliament and its senators rather than by the doings of one politician.
 On 13 April 1929 Bartel ordered his government to resign.
 He was replaced by Kazimierz Świtalski, a stubborn and self-centred man considered to be the cause of relentless struggle with the parliamentary opposition.
 The following months were marked by disputes between the newly formed government and the Sejm.
 Bartel's new cabinet began operating on 5 November 1929, however, its first sitting occurred in December on the orders of President Mościcki.
 After this, the Parliament adopted a motion of no confidence against Świtalski's Cabinet.
 Kazimierz Bartel became the prime minister once again.